davidnalesnik/lilypond-roman-numeral-tool/README.md

 `\set stanza = \markup \keyIndication { "b-flat     " }`

-(Notice the lower case note-name indicating a minor key.)
+(Notice the lowercase note name indicating a minor key.)

 This method, however, may require an additional override for good spacing: